New York Court Records

 How to Find Old Inmate Records in New York

-The New York State Archives maintain archived inmate records.
+The New York State Archives maintains archived inmate records.
 The available information includes case files, intake and release registers, and summary cards.
-These records are indexed by inmate identification numbers.
+Inmate identification numbers index these records.
 Information such as medical records, criminal history, and probation reports is restricted by law and is therefore not accessible through the New York State Archives.

-To obtain records from the New York State Archives, requestors may:
+To obtain records from the New York State Archives, requestors may do one of the following:

 New York State Archives